 RapidMiner Server home directory

-This document outlines the purpose of the various files and subdirectories within the RapidMiner Server home directory.
+This document outlines the purpose of the various files and subdirectories within the RapidMiner Server home volume.

 What is the RapidMiner Server home directory?

 The RapidMiner Server home directory is where your RapidMiner Server configuration and data is stored.
-In particular it stores the contents of the RapidMiner Server repository, including all user data that was uploaded from RapidMiner Studio and generated via RapidMiner processes.
+In particular, it stores the contents of the RapidMiner Server Projects, including all user data that was uploaded from RapidMiner Studio and generated via RapidMiner processes.

 What does the RapidMiner Server home directory contain?